Compound interest: History

 Compound interest was known to ancient civilisations, but the first traces of mathematicians analysing it are from medieval era.
 A clay tablet from Babylon, dating from about 2000–1700 B.C., might be the first display of the compound interest problem.

 Compound interest when charged by lenders was once regarded as the worst kind of usury and was severely condemned by Roman law and the common laws of many other countries.

 The Florentine merchant Francesco Balducci Pegolotti provided a table of compound interest in his book Pratica della mercatura of about 1340.
 It gives the interest on 100 lire, for rates from 1% to 8%, for up to 20 years.
 The Summa de arithmetica of Luca Pacioli (1494) gives the Rule of 72, stating that to find the number of years for an investment at compound interest to double, one should divide the interest rate into 72.

 Richard Witt's book Arithmeticall Questions, published in 1613, was a landmark in the history of compound interest.
 It was wholly devoted to the subject (previously called anatocism), whereas previous writers had usually treated compound interest briefly in just one chapter in a mathematical textbook.
 Witt's book gave tables based on 10% (the maximum rate of interest allowable on loans) and other rates for different purposes, such as the valuation of property leases.
 Witt was a London mathematical practitioner and his book is notable for its clarity of expression, depth of insight, and accuracy of calculation, with 124 worked examples.

 Jacob Bernoulli discovered the constant $e$ in 1683 by studying a question about compound interest.

 In the 19th century, and possibly earlier, Persian merchants used a slightly modified linear Taylor approximation to the monthly payment formula that could be computed easily in their heads.

-In modern times, Albert Einstein's supposed quote regarding compound interest rings true.
-"He who understands it earns it; he who doesn't pays it".
-Einstein is also claimed to describe compound interest the 8th wonder of the World.